-To load the binary and the associated shared libraries, the linker does not directly attach dataspaces to its address space.
-Instead, it manages a dedicated part of the component's virtual address space called linker area manually.
-The linker area is a region map that is created as part of a PD session.
-The dynamic linker attaches the linker area as a managed dataspace to its address space.
+To load the binary and the associated shared libraries, the linker does not directly attach dataspaces to its RM session.
+Instead, it manages a dedicated part of the component's virtual address space manually by attaching a large managed dataspace to its RM session.
 This way, the linker can precisely control the layout within the virtual-address range covered by the managed dataspace.
 This control is needed because the loading of an ELF object does not correspond to an atomic attachment of a single dataspace but it involves consecutive attach operations for multiple dataspaces, one for each ELF segment.
 When attaching one segment, the linker must make sure that there is enough space beyond the segment to host the next segment.
-The use of a managed dataspace allows the linker to manually allocate largeenough portions of virtual memory and populate them in multiple steps.
+The use of a managed dataspace allows the linker to manually allocate large-enough portions of virtual memory and populate them in multiple steps.